evolvingstuff/vdw2/content/posts/poor-bone-health-is-a-robust-dementia-risk-factor-both-associated-with-low-vitamin-d.md

 ---

-#### See vitaminDWiki: &lt;a href=&quot;/posts/dementia-is-associated-with-low-vitamin-d-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Dementia is associated with low vitamin D - many studies&quot;&gt;Dementia is associated with low vitamin D - many studies&lt;/a&gt;
+#### See VitaminDWiki: &lt;a href=&quot;/posts/dementia-is-associated-with-low-vitamin-d-many-studies&quot; style=&quot;color: red; text-decoration: underline;&quot; title=&quot;This post/category does not exist yet: Dementia is associated with low vitamin D - many studies&quot;&gt;Dementia is associated with low vitamin D - many studies&lt;/a&gt;